-Watertown Fire Department: Fire and Life Safety Educational Series for Older Adults Three sessions held at the Senior Center to provide valuable fire and life safety information, while highlighting fire department operations in a fun, engaging way.
+Watertown Fire Department: Fire and Life Safety Educational Series for Older Adults Workshops held at the Senior Center to provide valuable fire and life safety information, while highlighting fire department operations in a fun, engaging way.

 Watertown CoA: Supplemental Transportation Program Subsidized taxi program for seniors 60+ to local medical appointments and in emergency situations, in absence of other transportation options.

 Respect and Social Inclusion

 Mass Association for the Blind and Visually Impaired: Technology Training for Seniors with Sight Loss Training to enable individuals who are blind or visually impaired to access technology--increasing independence, community engagement and wellness.

 Perkins: Thriving with Vision Loss Access for older adults to the resources of the Perkins Braille & Talking Book Library, to increase self-confidence and social engagement.